CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

     y = F.normalize(y, dim=-1, p=2)
     return (2 - 2 * (x * y).sum(dim=-1)).mean()
 ```
-- They say that they use linear warm up in the first 4 epochs to increase the learning rate.
+- They say that they use linear warm-up in the first 4 epochs to increase the learning rate.
 I was not sure whether they took a step every epoch or every iteration, hence, I increased it every iteration.

 ## 2.2.5.
 Box generation related
 - In the paper they state that they apply a naive strategy when it is not possible to get overlapping scenes with K instances in certain trials (20) for every image, in which case they apply a naive strategy (not selective search).
 They did not clearly explain this part and I have asked the authors.
 One of them replied that they generated random boxes obeying the constraints applied to selective search proposals (iou_threshold and such).
 How they did this was also not very clear, so I simply sampled 100 different x,y,w,h values from an acceptable linear distribution and filtered them.
 If an acceptable box was produced I added it to the proposals, if not, I took the best random box, *even if it has a large IoU than 0.5*, this is because I did not want the training procedure to lose too much time here.
-- There were two images in the COCO dataset which had an edge smaller 64 where my code was failing (getting stuck in finding satisfactory scenes).
+- There were two images in the COCO dataset which had an edge smaller than 64 where my code was failing (getting stuck in finding satisfactory scenes).
 They should have very little impact on the final results, hence, I have discarded these images in the dataset.

 # 3. Experiments and results
 *NOTE:* This project could not manage to start a fully healthy training.
 In the final training I was running I observed NaN values in the output of the encoders in the 34th epoch (no NaN value until then).
 If I had more time I would re-load the final saved weights (checkpoint) and find out the root of the NaN values.
 Most probably it is not related to overshooting, but, a rare event where boxes or augmentations are causing this error.
 Debugging and training self-supervised methods are particularly very difficult and time-consuming as the required training time is 1 to 2 weeks.
 Even if careful, some problems arise during or after training.
-Writing a "bug-free" training code requires a lot of time and effort, which is worth it since having the wrong training code will result in wrong results anyways.
+Writing a "bug-free" training code requires a lot of time and effort, which is worth it since having the wrong training code will result in the wrong results anyways.

 With the pre-trained model (until epoch 34), I have trained the online encoder (ResNet50) for 28 epochs.
-I was not sure if they have picked the best accuracy at the final epoch or from the model with best accuracy in any epoch.
+I was not sure if they have picked the best accuracy at the final epoch or from the model with the best accuracy in any epoch.
 I only shared the final results.

 Due to lack of time, I had to increase the learning rate and batch size 8 times.
 The accuracy (top-1 accuracy) I achieved was 0.1%, which is basically the random guess accuracy.
 The pre-trained encoder learned nothing with 35 epochs training (should reach 800), but this most probably shows that there is a bug in the code and I received NaN values not arbitrarily.
 Below I share the expected results for linear probing on ImageNet (from the paper).